sampoder/printhub/README.md

 # 🖨 printhub

-Simple Microservice to print GitHub Markdown
+A simple Microservice to print GitHub Markdown files

+To get a print preview, head to `https://printhub.now.sh?url=https://github...`

-Uses Vercel Severless Functions
+Uses Vercel Severless Functions and Node.js